ailur-archives/gtkloadspinner/README.md

 # GtkLoadSpinner

-Just a cool GTK loading Spinner you can use if you want
+Ridonculously simple spinner you can use if you want.

+That's it.
+Literally.